 Do not count motors that are 5 HP or less.

-Do not count any motor already included as a part of another fire ignition sourceentilation fan/blower motors are counted as a part of a ventilation subsystem.
+Do not count any motor already included as a part of another fire ignition source, for example, ventilation fan/blower motors are counted as a part of a ventilation subsystem.

-High Energy Arcing Faults - Bus Ducts (see FAQ 07-0035 for additional details)
+High Energy Arcing Faults - Non-segregated Bus Ducts (see FAQ 07-0035 for additional details)

-If the transition points along the length of the bus duct can be identified based on external visual inspection or by plant electrical construction drawings, count the total number of transition points, excluding the bus end termination points.
+If the transition points along the length of the non-segregated bus duct can be identified based on external visual inspection or by plant electrical construction drawings, count the total number of transition points, excluding the bus end termination points.

-If the transition points cannot be identified, partitioning of fire frequency to a specific fire scenario is based on apportioning of the fire frequency equally along the length of the bus duct.
+If the transition points cannot be identified, partitioning of fire frequency to a specific fire scenario is based on apportioning of the fire frequency equally along the length of the bus duct fault zone is located.
 This requires the following:

-Estimate the total length of bus duct present in the under analysis.
+Estimate the total length of non-segregated bus duct present in the bus duct zone under analysis.

-Measuring the length of duct for which identified targets fall within the bus duct arc fault zone of influence (see IMC 0609 Appendix F Attachment 3 for a discussion of the zone of influence of bus duct HEAFs).
+Measuring the length of duct for which identified targets fall within the bus duct arc fault zone of influence (see IMC 0609 Appendix F Attachment 3 for a discussion of the zone of influence of non-segregated bus duct HEAFs).
 If this length is less than 12 ft., a minimum length of 12 ft. should be assumed.

 Air Compressors